gverweijen/my-first-github-repositury/README.md

 # my-first-github-repositury
 Here is my first github respoitory

-README.md was just edited manually
+README.md was just edited manually.
+One more edit at Github